eddahviolet/MyIntroToSQL/README.md

 # MyIntroToDatabases
 SQL seemed complex to me though I had previously never taken the time to know anything about it other than how bland the screen looked when someone was working with it.
 This was my first interaction with a DBMS with an open mind.
 Creating my first database and table, this is when I realized, I will fall love SQL

-The goal of these tasks is to work with string values and numerical values in a database .
-Focusing on the two most used string datatypes in SQL, CHAR and VARCHAR and two main variations of numeric data types INT and DECIMAL
+This repo is my first exercises working with MySQL.
+Enjoy

-## Mission 1:
+## Mission 1:: Working with numerical values in a database.
-Task 1
+#### Task 1

 Mr. Carl Merkel owns a small business named CM Mobiles that sells mobile devices.
 He wants to create a database and a devices table to store key information about mobile devices.
 This information includes:

-•	The device ID or number
+*	The device ID or number
-•	The device name
+*	The device name
-•	And the price of the device
+*	And the price of the device

 The first step is creating a database